 Laurel Braitman PhD is a New York Times bestselling author, historian and anthropologist of science.
 She is the first Writer-in-Residence and the Director of Writing and Storytelling at the Medicine & the Muse Program at the Stanford University School of Medicine where she is helping medical students and physicians communicate more meaningfully--for themselves and their patients.
 She holds a PhD in Science, Technology and Society from MIT and is a Senior TED Fellow.
-Her last book, Animal Madness (Simon & Schuster 2015) was a NYT bestseller and has been translated into seven languages.
+Her last book, Animal Madness (Simon & Schuster 2015) was a NYT bestseller and has been translated into eight languages.
 Her next book (forthcoming, Simon & Schuster) is about growing up, mortality and how we might live with the perspective of a terminal disease without the dire prognosis.

 Laurel splits her time between the remote Alaskan wilderness and Berkeley, California with her partner and a few million wild salmon.